 3. A sleeping bag and sleeping pad.
 Same story: your sleeping bag belongs inside the pack out of harm’s way.
 My favorite sack to pack a sleeping bag in is the eVac Dry Sack – it keeps my bag dry, it’s light and best of all, once I’ve packed my sleeping bag inside it, I sit on it and the excess air just squeezes out.
 The oval shape makes for a nice easy-to-pack flat package.
 If you currently own a bulky sleeping bag, it really is worth investing money in a lighter, more compressible model – for Summer/early Fall use, your bag shouldn’t take up more than 8 liters or so before compression.
 A compression sack is really only necessary if you’re really tight for space.

-Pack some of your clothing in a soft bag which you can stuff with clothing at night for a pillow.
+Pack some of your clothing in a soft bag which you can stuff with clothing at night for a pillow or treat yourself to a little luxury with an Aeros Ultralight Pillow.

 4. Cooking / Eating / Washing gear.
 Keep it simple.
 If you haven’t yet learned the joys of single-pot cooking, now’s a good time.
 Simpler meals means less cooking time which means less fuel (some newer stove/pot systems have more efficient burners and heat-transfer technology, but they can be expensive).
-I wouldn’t leave home without my X-Bowl and X-Mug – together they form a versatile cutting board/measuring/pouring/bowl/side bowl system, and my X-Mug also fits nicely into my solo cookpot to form a double boiler for messy sauces and desserts.
+I wouldn’t leave home without my X-Bowl and X-Mug – together they form a versatile cutting board/measuring/pouring/bowl/side bowl system.
+Since the advent of the X-Pot/Kettle, I simply collapse pot, bowl and mug together and slide them into my first day’s Ziploc®-packed rations.
+When I cook, the broad-based aluminum X-Pot Kettle is far better for simmering and stirring than my old titanium solo pot.
 Beyond a spork and knife, I’ve never felt the need for any cutlery.
-The only other item in my camp kitchen is a reusable mug-sized coffee filter.
+The only other item in my camp kitchen is the X-Brew Coffee Dripper.
+It packs flat inside my X-Pot/Kettle, and makes a really good cup of coffee in the morning.

 For food, figure 2.2lbs / 1 kilo per person per day – get rid of excess packaging at home, stow the food in Ziploc® bags packed one day’s worth per bag.
-You’ll also need a bear/critter bag to hang food in a tree at night – if you go for something really light, be cautious of snagging it on branches.
+Watch for an upcoming blog post on cooking in the backcountry – there really is more to camping than rehydrating freeze-dried food… You’ll also need a bear/critter bag to hang food in a tree at night – if you go for something really light, be cautious of snagging it on branches.

 For washing dishes (and for personal hygiene), I take along a 5 liter Kitchen Sink, and a 40ml bottle of Wilderness Wash.
 Not only does this make washing dishes simple, but a bowl of warm water, some soap and a Pocket Towel at the end of a long hiking day (prior to changing into dry clothes for the night) can recharge your mental batteries.